Mystic River (novel)

 Mystic River is a novel by Dennis Lehane that was published in 2001.
 It won the 2002 Dilys Award and was made into an Academy Award-winning film in 2003.

-Plot summary
+Plot

-The novel revolves around three boys who grow up as friends in Boston — Dave Boyle, Sean Devine, and Jimmy Marcus.
-When the story opens, Dave is abducted by child molesters while he, Sean, and Jimmy are horsing around on a neighborhood street.
+The novel's plot revolves around three boys who grow up as friends in Boston — Dave Boyle, Sean Devine, and Jimmy Marcus.
+At the beginning of the story, Dave is abducted by child molesters while he, Sean, and Jimmy are horsing around on a neighborhood street.
 Dave escapes and returns home days later, emotionally shattered by his experience.
-The book then moves forward 25 years: Sean has become a homicide detective, Jimmy is an ex-convict who currently owns a convenience store, and Dave is a shell of a man.
+The novel then moves forward twenty-five years: Sean has become a homicide detective, Jimmy is an ex-convict who currently owns a convenience store, and Dave is a shell of a man.
 Jimmy's daughter disappears and is found brutally murdered in a city park, and that same night, Dave comes home to his wife, covered in blood.
 Sean is assigned to investigate the murder, and the three childhood friends are caught up in each other's lives again.